Yash-Bobde/VidStream/README.md

 # VidStream : A Youtube streaming platform
 🎥 VidStream — A YouTube Streaming Platform
 VidStream is a sleek and responsive YouTube-inspired video streaming application, built with modern web technologies like React, React Router, and Moment.js.
-It provides users with a seamless experience to watch videos, explore trending content, and enjoy personalized recommendations—all through a clean and interactive interface.
+It provides users with a seamless experience to watch videos, explore trending content, and enjoy personalized recommendations all through a clean and interactive interface.

 🚀 Features
 🔍 Search & Discover: Explore trending and recommended videos.